-Everyone knows Murphy’s Law, which states that in a given situation, anything that can go wrong, will go wrong.
+Everyone knows Murphy’s Law, which states that in a given situation, anything that can happen will happen.
 But with my laundry list of medical mysteries and complications over the last decade, it’s been the long-running joke among my family and friends that Old Man Murphy should retire his namesake and hand it over to me.
 Today was a fine example of that.

 The morning started off well enough.
 With roughly 600 miles to log from home to Susanville, CA en route to Reno to see some of my family, our Saturday was designated a boring travel day.
 To boost early-morning morale for the long haul, we all donned matching Here and Now Project “do life” T-shirts and were on the freeway by 9 AM.
 Then, Life intervened.